 By Olivia Armstrong and Mary Johnson

-Below Jay Ellis of Insecure, recounts his time visiting a (RED) supported program, and offers ways you can get involved this holiday season.
-You can also read about experiences from Insecure?s Yvonne Orji and Girls?
-Allison Williams.
+Below Yvonne Orji, of Insecure, recounts her time volunteering with (RED), and offers ways you can get involved this holiday season.
+You can also read about experiences from Insecure’s Jay Ellis and Girls’ Allison Williams.

-HBO: What are three things everyone needs to know about the current fight against HIV/AIDS?
+HBO: What are three things everyone should know about the fight against HIV/AIDS?

 To learn more about (RED) and how you can help this holiday season, visit amazon.com/red.